-The U.S. Wound Registry was created in 2005 in response to the ongoing need of clinicians to aggregate data about our patients to support the public policy attacks against our specialty.
+The U.S. Wound Registry was created in 2005 in response to the ongoing need for clinicians to aggregate data about our patients to support the public policy attacks against our specialty.
 Every day CMS and private payers must find ways to cut costs to the Medicare and private health care system.
 We have evolved into a world where you must justify the basis for your fees, or watch them be cut, often dramatically.

 Recently, the U.S. Hyperbaric Industry almost vanished overnight.
 The AMA's RUC was reviewing the justification for the basis of the hyperbaric physician in attendance code, and without supporting data to back up claims of “our patients are ill and need these advanced services” the relative value rate for that service was set for a signficant reduction.
 The U.S. Hyperbaric Registry provided concrete, real world experience based data to support the hyperbaricists arguments and the value rates, while lower, where no where near where they were originally headed, averting a tragic payment impact.